 When someone causes another number to come up on your caller ID to hide their identity, it's called spoofing.
-While spoofing software can be used for illegal purposes, this technology is not always illegal (doctor calling you on their mobile phone, but displaying their office number on caller ID).
+While spoofing software can be used for illegal purposes, this technology is not always illegal.
+For example your doctor may call you on a mobile phone, but displaying the office number on caller ID.

 What They Can’t Do